-In a previous post, I described how North Carolina’s public records laws may apply to law enforcement body and vehicle video camera records.
+In my post here, I described how North Carolina’s public records laws may apply to law enforcement body and vehicle video camera records.
 [I’ve recently updated that post to note a newly promulgated records retention standard for these records.]
 The push for transparency and for more documentation of law enforcement-citizen interactions through the use of video cameras continues.
 And though there may be some consensus about the benefit of using vehicle and body cameras, there remains significant disagreement about policies for their retention and use, and especially regarding their release to the public.
 The technology is available and simple to use, but its use raises complicated operational and policy issues.

 This piece from freedominfo.org provides a good overview of these issues and how they’re playing out across the county.
 It describes the positions of various stakeholders, including the press, civil rights organizations, and the law enforcement community, and it outlines their reactions and challenges to legislation pending in several states.